hoatle/webapp-template/README.md

 => You need to change the default port (8080) on server.js to another not used port and it should work.

+## Mobile Web App Template
+There is [mobile-webapp-template](https://github.com/hoatle/mobile-webapp-template) project basing on this project which is intended for mobile web application development.

 ## License
 <pre>